What Kind of Roof Do I Have? A Comprehensive Guide

 How Can I Identify Roof Damage Based on My Roof Type?

-For metal roofs, watch for:
+For metal roofs, be alert for:

-3. Document and Compare: Keep a record of your roof’s condition over time to identify gradual changes or emerging problems.
+3. Document and Compare: Keep a record of your roof’s condition over time to identify gradual changes or any emerging problems.

 How does weather affect my roof?